Naypyidaw: Healthcare

 The city is served by five public hospitals: 1000-bed Naypyidaw General Hospital, Naypyidaw Women Hospital, Naypyidaw ENT Hospital, 100-bed Naypyidaw Traditional Medicine Hospital, and Naypyidaw Orthopaedic Hospital.
 There is also a 300-bed Obstetric, Gynaecological and Children's Hospital of Defence Services, which is one of the teaching hospitals of Myanmar Defence Services Medical Academy.
 The nearby towns of Lewe, Pyinmana, and Tatkone each have one hospital.

 Sports

-Naypyidaw F.C, a Myanmar National League football club, is based at Wunna Theikdi Stadium in Naypyidaw.
+Myawady F.C., a Myanmar National League football club, is based at Wunna Theikdi Stadium in Naypyidaw.